-> Content marketing, and particularly the increasing adoption of visuals, customization and interactivity as ingredients in content, continue to change how prospects and customers receive and consume content.
-These also drive prospects and consumers decision-making as to whether to share that content with others or not.
+Content marketing, and particularly the increasing adoption of visuals, customization and interactivity as ingredients in content, continue to change how prospects and customers receive and consume content.
+A good content marketer knows this–and knows how important it is to stay on top of trends.

-The real question is how do you create the right content that will inspire them to click on your site link, visit your site and subscribe to your list?
-This is the ultimate dilemma faced by most marketers.
+The real question is, how do you create the right content that will inspire them to click on your site link, visit your site and subscribe to your list?
+This is the ultimate dilemma faced by most people working in content marketing.

 I encourage you to take advantage of these content marketing statistics the next time you set out to create a blog post.
 These stats should guide you so that you can generate more traffic and sales.